 Frome Town Council has been working with training providers in and around the town to identify training opportunities available to residents and businesses.
 The type of training on offer ranges from online courses, short courses, apprenticeship and traineeships through to full-time study options.

-Please look at the training providers and advisors below to learn more about the training and skills advice they offer.
+Please look at the following training providers and advisors to learn more about the training and skills advice they offer.

 Somerset Skills & Learning